 Why is this scenario happening often?
 Because in non-impulse categories such as the ones listed above, customers require clarifying important details before purchasing.
 I saw this behaviour a lot with healthcare customers.

-Customer Journey statistics for eCommerce
+eCommerce Customer Journey statistics

 Let’s take a look at a few statistics and see what can be learnt from successful in-store campaigns.